*The Ashanti Empire is celebrated on this date in 1690. This was an Akan empire and kingdom from 1701 to 1957.

 It expanded from Ashanti to include the Brong-Ahafo Region, Central Region, Eastern Region, and Western Region of present-day Ghana, as well as some parts of Ivory Coast and Togo.
 Due to the empire's military prowess, wealth, architecture, sophisticated hierarchy, and culture, the Ashanti Empire has been extensively studied.
 It has more books written by European, primarily British authors than any other indigenous culture of Sub-Saharan Africa.

-Starting in the late 17th century, the Ashanti king Osei Tutu and his adviser Okomfo Anokye established the Ashanti Kingdom, with the Golden Stool of Asante as the sole unifying symbol.
+In the late 17th century, the Ashanti king Osei Tutu and his adviser Okomfo Anokye established the Ashanti Kingdom, with the Golden Stool of Asante as the sole unifying symbol.
 Osei Tutu oversaw a massive Ashanti territorial expansion, building up the army by introducing new organizations and turning a disciplined royal and paramilitary army into an effective fighting machine.
-Ashanti political organization was originally centered on clans headed by a paramount chief, Amanhene.
+Ashanti political organization was initially centered on clans headed by a paramount chief, Amanhene.
 One clan, the Oyoko, settled in Ashanti's sub-tropical forest region, establishing a center at Kumasi.

 The Ashanti became tributaries of another Akan state, Denkyira.
 Still, in the mid-17th century, the Oyoko, under Chief Oti Akenten, started consolidating the Ashanti clans into a loose confederation against the Denkyira.
 The introduction of the Golden Stool was a means of centralization under Osei Tutu.
 According to legend, a meeting of all the clan heads of the Ashanti settlements was called just before declaring independence from Denkyira.